crunchdao/desci-framework/paper/paper.md

 ![Nyan cat](nyan-cat.png){height="9pt"} while scaling it to a height of 9 pt.

-![The "Mandrill" standard test image, sometimes erroneously called "Baboon", is a popular sample photo and used in image processing research.](mandrill.jpg){#fig:mandrill}

 ### Citations

 Bibliographic data should be collected in a file `paper.bib`; it